Links to rest of site:

 Arco da Rua Augusta

 In summer 2012 the iconic arch at the river end of the Rua Augusta was opened to the public.
 Using a lift and spiral staircase, magnificent views across the Pç do Comércio can be had, including an elevated perspective on the city's tram services.
+Admission in 2019 was three Euros.

 Contact: the following is not a link; please transcribe the address into your email